-During the classical period in Athens, the Macedonians, to the north, were considered barbarians, most likely because their dialect seemed foreign to the Greeks of the south.
+During the classical period in Athens, the Macedonians, to the north, were considered barbarians, most likely because their dialect seemed foreign to the Greeks of

 hired the philosopher Aristotle to tutor his young son Alexander.
 Aristotle was actually a 'barbarian import', having been born in Macedonia and raised in the royal court, his father being the royal doctor.
 Alexander, according to Plutarch was actually the son of Phillip's Queen, Olympias, and Zeus on one of his earthly visits.

-In the 4th Century King Phillip of Macedonia took advantage of the disunity of the Greek city states, defeating an Athens that was paralyzed by political infighting, in the battle of Chaeronia in 338 BC. and put an end to the Delian league.
+In the 4th Century King Phillip of Macedonia took advantage of the disunity of the Greek city states, defeating an Athens that was paralyzed by political infighting, in the battle of Chaeronia in 338 BC.
+This put an end to the Delian league.
 He then unified all the Greeks to the south of his kingdom in Pella.

 When Phillip was assassinated in 336, the 20 year old Alexander became the new king of Macedonia.
 He immediately ordered the execution

 of all of his potential rivals and marched south with his armies in a campaign to solidify control of Greece.
 He continued to unite the rest of the Greeks in Asia Minor and traveled east where he conquered Greece's great enemy Persia, as well as the lands of Egypt and as far as India.
 By then he was known as Alexander the Great and this